nmmascia/go-books-api/README.md

 # go-rest-tut

-Just following a rest api tutorial in Go.
+Just learning some Go.
 Nothing to see here.